seedaholic.com

 Paurotis Palm

-Acoelorrhaphe wrightii is native to Florida and parts of the Caribbean.
-It is a small to moderately tall palm with several, upright, slender trunks which form attractive tight clumps, clustered at the base.
+A small to moderately tall palm with several, upright, slender trunks which form attractive tight clumps, that are clustered at the base.
 The slender stems which are covered with fibrous matting.
+The leaves, which are light-green above, and silver underneath, are palmate (fan-shaped) and joined to each other for half of their length.

-Paurotis Palm are used in Florida for street decoration, they are easy to grow, tough and durable.
-Hardy to -6°C (20°F), it is a good outdoor palm for a milder areas and a very tropical alternative to a hedge of shrubs.
-Highly desirable in the landscape, clumps look good as accents in an expanse of lawn.
-Well trimmed specimens look great in containers in entryways, especially impressive when flood lit at night.
+Acoelorrhaphe wrightii is native to Florida and parts of the Caribbean, they are used in Florida for street decoration.
+They are easy to grow, tough and durable, and are hardy to -6°C (20°F).
+It is a good outdoor palm for a milder areas and a very tropical alternative to a hedge of shrubs and clumps look good as accents in an expanse of lawn.
+Well trimmed specimens look great in containers in entryways, they are especially impressive when flood lit at night.
 Their versatility and informal beauty make them a winner however they are used.

 The Paurotis palm was formerly plentiful in Florida, but too many plants were taken for the nursery trade.
 It is now protected in the wild by Florida law.
 Only trees propagated from seed or by splitting a cluster are available in nurseries.